W-Kong/piano-activity/README.md

 * Navigate to the `server` folder, run `python run_server.py`
 * Open http://localhost:5000/ to access the activity

-## Task

-This is a small starter project which we hope will become a fully-fledged activity.
-Your task is to add new functionality to this project to produce a working end product.

-# New Functionality to Implement

-The server and client need to be finished off such that:

 ## Server
 * notes are served in a sequence (at the moment the same note is served over and over again - perhaps this could make a tune?)
 * keys pressed by the user are checked on the server, against the current note in the sequence